NASW Standards for Clinical Social Work in Social Work Practice

 Interpretation

-Confidentiality is a basic principle of social work intervention.
-It ensures the client that what is shared with the social worker will remain confidential, unless there is an ethical or legal exception.
-All information related to or obtained from the client by the clinical social worker shall be viewed as private and confidential.
-Clinical social workers shall be familiar and comply with local, state, and federal mandates governing privacy and confidentiality, such as the federal Health Insurance Portability and Accountability Act (HIPAA) requirements and state medical records laws.
+Confidentiality is a basic principle of social work intervention and is a cornerstone of creating safe therapeutic relationships because it ensures the client that what is shared with the social worker will remain confidential.
+Information related to or obtained from the client by the clinical social worker is viewed as private and confidential.
+Clinical social workers are often mandated reporters and shall be familiar and comply with mandates governing privacy and confidentiality, such as the federal Health Insurance Portability and Accountability Act of 1996 (HIPAA) rules and state laws.
+The NASW (2021) Code of Ethics standard 1.07 also requires social workers to respect clients’ right to privacy and to protect the confidentiality of all information obtained while providing professional services.

 Standard 6.
 Supervision and Consultation